Harold Town

-He was a member of Painters Eleven, abstract artists in Toronto 1954-1960.
-Town coined the name of the group, which was based simply on the number of artists that were present the first meeting.
+He was a member of Painters Eleven, an abstract group of artists in Toronto (1954-1960).
+Town coined the name of the group, which was based simply on the number of artists that were present at the first meeting.

 He also worked as an illustrator, a profession he credited with imparting a sense of discipline that would last throughout his entire artistic career.

 His early illustrative appeared in magazines such as Maclean's and Mayfair.